Czech Republic

 Stacy Anderson

+1. Could you tell us something about yourself?
 My name is Stacey, I am an American and I am from California originally and ehm I have lived in California my entire life and work here in an organization called the Young life, which is an international organization, ehm and my husband and I started the young life here in Ostrava 5 years ago.

 2. Why did you come to the Czech Republic?